EigenGame maps out a new approach to solve fundamental ML problems.

 In EigenGame each player controls an eigenvector.
 Players increase their score by explaining variance within the data but are penalised if they’re too closely aligned to other players.
 We also establish a hierarchy: Player 1 only cares about maximising variance, whereas other players also have to worry about minimising their alignment with players above them in the hierarchy.
 This combination of rewards and penalties defines each player’s utility.

-Align terms, we can show that:
+With appropriately designed Var and Align terms, we can show that:

 This independence property of simultaneous ascent is particularly important because it allows for the computation to be distributed across dozens of Google Cloud TPUs, enabling both data- and model-parallelism.
 This makes it possible for our algorithm to adapt to truly large-scale data.
 EigenGame finds the principal components in a matter of hours for hundred-terabyte datasets comprising millions of features or billions of rows.